A Series of Articles to Help you Learn About Florida Native Plants

 - Florida Wildflower

-- Minna R. Fernald Collection of Paintings of Florida Wildflowers Digital Collection Florida Museum of Natural History
+Minna R. Fernald Collection of Paintings of Florida Wildflowers Digital Collection Florida Museum of Natural History

-Information Sources for Landscaping in Central Florida
+Resources for Naive Plants in Central Florida

 Florida Native Plant Society (FNPS).
 (The Villages chapter members are FNPS members) maintains a database of native plants for landscaping.
-You can search by location, plant type, plant characteristics and more.
+You can search by location, plant type, plant characteristics, and more.

-Florida Friendly Landscaping is a database of plants that grow well in Florida, but are assumed not to be invasive (a few have issues).
+Florida Friendly Landscaping is a database of plants that grow well in Florida but are assumed not to be invasive (a few have issues).
 You can search for Central Florida Plants and choose the growing characteristics you desire including if the plant is native.
 We encourage you to plant natives.

 Plants used in Steve's yard by Al and Joan.

 These photos were included in the video Transformation of a Residential Turfgrass Lawn into a Central Florida Native Plant Landscape that was shown at the Florida Native Plant Society 2015 Conference in Tallahassee.